NAREE's Annual Bruss Real Estate Book Contest

 NAREE's esteemed panel of judges has many decades of experience as editors.
 Allen Norwood is a freelance journalist and retired homes editor of the Charlotte Observer; Christina Farnsworth is a freelance journalist with more than 20 years' experience covering the "green" shelter industry for publications including Builder and Professional Builder magazines; and Stephanie Murphy Lupo is the author of several books and a former newspaper editor, columnist and writer for the Palm Beach Daily News and Boca Raton News.

 NAREE's Bruss Book Awards program is named for the late Robert Bruss, syndicated real estate columnist, prolific writer, and longtime NAREE leader.
 Bruss, who died in 2007, frequently wrote reviews of realty books.
-The Bruss Book Awards are sponsored by NAREE past presidents Leigh Robinson, founder of Express Publishing and author of "Landlording," and Brad Inman, founder of Inman News and Vook.
+The Bruss Book Awards are sponsored by NAREE past presidents the late Leigh Robinson, founder of Express Publishing and author of "Landlording," and Brad Inman, founder of Inman News and Vook.

 NAREE, a nonprofit association of writers celebrating 89 years of service to real estate writers, was founded in 1929.